-San Jose City Housing Authority is a Public Housing Agency that participates in the Section 8 Housing Choice Voucher (HCV) program.
+San Jose City Housing Authority is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV) program.

 San Jose City Housing Authority serves Santa Clara County.